Table of Contents

 View on Amazon.com ➜

 Small, portable chargers can be invaluable when you’re out on a trail.
-Chargers like this one are easy to reload overnight and will prevent you from the unpleasant surprise of having your phone die.
-This is especially important if you’re using the phone either for gps or as your main camera.
-It uses a standard USB cable to attach to your device and holds at least one charge before needing to be recharged itself.
+Chargers like this are easy to reload overnight and will prevent you from the unpleasant surprise of having your phone die in the middle of the wild.
+This is especially important if you’re using the phone either for GPS or as your main camera.
+It uses a standard USB cable to attach to your device and is no larger than a tube of lipstick.

 Lipstick-Sized Charger